 Composable commerce vs. headless commerce

 Headless commerce was the foundational technology that introduced the separation of front-end presentation layer and back-end functionality.
-Composable commerce is a further evolution of this technology, as it allows a business to break its platform down into individual services.
+Composable commerce is a further evolution of this technology, as it allows a business to break its commerce platform down into individual services.

 In a headless system, the front-end system or components typically rely on a single back end.
 In a composable system, each business capability is independent.
 For most enterprises going down the path of composable solutions, a decoupled front end is a great starting point for their journey.